matteovilla14/OpenFOAMPost/README.md

 ```
 git clone https://github.com/TheBusyDev/OpenFOAMPost.git
 ```
-Then, the necessary modules can be installed and the environment variables can be initialized by executing:
+Then, the necessary modules can be installed and the environment variables can be initialized by executing (a [virtual environment](https://docs.python.org/3/library/venv.html) is strongly suggested):
 ```
 cd OpenFOAMPost
-pip install requirements.txt
+pip install -r requirements.txt
 source init.sh
 ```